Gerbar0420/Gerbar0420.github.io/_posts/2024-03-13-cvProject.md

 - **Output**

   Through the variable selection process, eight explanatory variables were selected from a pool of 63 variables.
-Taking Douliu as an example, Sea salt spray and Industrial processes were identified as important explanatory variables for interpretating P1 value among the eight major pollution sources in that area.
+Taking Douliu as an example, Sea salt spray and Industrial processes were identified as important explanatory variables for interpretating P1 value.

 - **Performance**